 "The quiet transition from autumn to winter is not a bad time at all", writes Tove Jansson in Moominvalley in November.
 And that's something that we perhaps need to be reminded of at this time, which is the darkest of the year, at least in the Northern hemisphere.

-To celebrate that we’ve made it through most of autumn on this last day of November, we’ll dive into some of Tove Jansson’s enchanting autumn descriptions from the book Moominvalley in November.
+To celebrate autumn, we’ll dive into some of Tove Jansson‘s enchanting autumn descriptions from the book Moominvalley in November.
 It will be wet and a bit melancholic, but we will also learn how to keep warm, and that darkness has its perks as well.